-Carl Beam was born at West Bay on Manitoulin Island, Ontario in 1943.
+Carl Beam was born in West Bay on Manitoulin Island, Ontario on May 24, 1943.
 As a young man he found work at a sawmill in British Columbia, where he found time to paint and create his artwork.
 Carl enrolled in the University of Victoria in 1976, graduated with his Bachelor of Fine Arts, and did his post-graduate work at the University of Alberta.
 Returning to Manitoulin Island he taught at the Ojibwa Cultural Foundation.
 His travels took him to New Mexico and Arizona, the South West United States and he spent several years in Toronto and Peterborough in the mid 1980s.

 Beam’s unique artwork combines imagery and elements of the modern world with symbols and traditions of historic Indian culture.
 His imagery holds the constant context of European and Native Indian contact, his art plays on the position of Anishinabe native principles against Western ideologies; the Anishinabe world view recognizes the interconnectedness and equality of all living things.
 Carl admired wisdom of all kinds and respected all sources of knowledge, seeking a balance in his own life.

-Reoccurring symbols and images include the raven (the trickster figure in Native North American teachings), a bird’s anatomy, a running elk, the turtle, whales, Christian icons, family photos and portraits of freedom fighters and warriors, such as J.F Kennedy, Martin Luther King Jr., Geronimo and Sitting Bull, Johnny Cash, anthropologists and even Jennifer Lopez have appeared in his works.
+Reoccurring symbols and images include the raven (the trickster figure in Native North American teachings), a bird’s anatomy, a running elk, the turtle, whales, Christian icons, family photos and portraits of freedom fighters and warriors, such as J.F.
+Kennedy, Martin Luther King Jr., Geronimo and Sitting Bull, Johnny Cash, anthropologists and even Jennifer Lopez have appeared in his works.
 The collage construction of his work creates complex new meanings and systems of iconography that will often invert and distort the original meanings implied.
 The images are Beam’s devices to gauge society; they act as semiotic codes to identify core human values and concerns with power spirituality and the environment.
 His work exposes the faults and imperfections of our social society and realities in the world around us, yet weaves hopefulness and possibilities into the morality of humanity.

 His wide-range of juxtaposed images are executed in various media formats; watercolour and pencil-crayon, acrylic and graphite on plexiglass and plywood, coloured Xerox copies and mixed media, photo-emulsion and acrylics on paper or canvas and zinc plate prints.